The name comes from the nutlike seed’s resemblance to a deer’s eye, which has a light spot on a glossy red-brown surface.

 Buckeye trees and horse chestnut trees are both members of the same tree family.
 Horse chestnuts, from the other side, are a European specialty, particularly in the Balkans.

 Horse chestnut plants can be seen in the UK as well.
-Horse chestnuts grow to be 50 to 75 feet tall, with a round top and a canopies spreading 40 to 70 feet when fully grown.
+Horse chestnuts grow to be 50 to 75 feet tall, with a round top and canopies spreading 40 to 70 feet when fully grown.

 Huge and oblong (teardrop-shaped with a tip at the outer edge), horse chestnut leaflets have harsh teeth and seven leaflets.